akka/akka/docs/src/main/paradox/scala/http/implications-of-streaming-http-entity.md

 # Implications of the streaming nature of Request/Response Entities

-Akka HTTP is streaming *all the way through*, which means that the back-pressure mechanisms enabled by Akka Streams are exposed through all layers–from the TCP layer, through the HTTP server, all the way up to the user-facing `HttpRequest` and `HttpResponse` and their `HttpEntity` APIs.
+Akka HTTP is streaming *all the way through*, which means that the back-pressure mechanisms enabled by Akka Streams are exposed through all layers–from the TCP layer, through the HTTP server, all the way up to the user-facing @unidoc[HttpRequest] and @unidoc[HttpResponse] and their @unidoc[HttpEntity] APIs.

 This has surprising implications if you are used to non-streaming / not-reactive HTTP clients.
 Specifically it means that: "*lack of consumption of the HTTP Entity, is signaled as back-pressure to the other